DrPaulBrewer/decorated-google-drive/README.md

 Initialize googleapi's Google Drive[tm] nodejs client, decorated with some useful 3rd party extensions.

+## new in v6.0.0 -- BREAKING CHANGES
+* initialization has changed
+* provided methods and testing is (mostly) the same
+* initialization uses object parameters
+* replaced `request` peer dependency with `axios`
+* tested against googleapis@58.0.0

 ## new in v5.4.0
 * path traversal now uses search option 'recent' and will find the most recent file
 * it is better behaved in the case of multiple files with the same name